domingoclub/website/content/2021-03-18-about/_index.md

 ---
-title: About
+title: About the Domingo Club
 ---

-## What

-Domingo Club is a collective initiated by Maud Bausier and Antoine Jaunard, a duo of Belgian designers with complementary forces, freshly settled in Barcelona, Spain.
+Domingo Club is a collective initiated by [Maud Bausier](https://maudbausier.com/) and [Antoine Jaunard](https://antoine.studio/), a duo of Belgian designers with complementary forces, freshly settled in Barcelona, Spain.

 We make fermented food, open-source tools and explore collaboration with natural processes to promote understanding, transparency, resilience and equity in our global food system.

-> Big changes come from everyday habits, join us in the club and let's make our Sunday more impactful.
+Big changes come from everyday habits, join us in the club and let's make our Sunday more impactful.

 ![Toni & Maudi, Barcelona, 2021](gif-duo.gif)

-## Why
+## Philosophy

 Fermented food provides delicious, protein-packed meals from natural ingredients that require little effort for maximum benefit.
 Power food is at our fingertips.